Table of Contents

 - iOS crash reports to Apple with options: Send automatically or Don’t send.

-- Nuance Speech to Text: Not available in current beta but the most anticipated feature in final release.
-See concept here.(Speech Recognition)
+- Nuance Speech to Text: Not available in current beta but the most anticipated feature in the final release.
+See the concept here.(Speech Recognition)

 - Sync bookmarks, highlight from iBooks across devices

 - iMessages show a blue colored bubble to easily distinguish

 - Group messaging in iMessage

 - Read receipts for iMessage (enable from Settings)

 - See if another person is typing in iMessage (like in IMs)

 - Add Social Media info into contacts

 - iMessage will be sent as a text message in case iMessage is not available